 Past Workshops

-For almost a decade, the Center has offered multiple workshops for educators each year.
+For more than 15 years, the Center has offered multiple workshops for educators each year.
 These sessions have focused on new and exciting topics relevant to Chesapeake Bay science.
-Topics have included climate change and resilience, techniques for teaching environmental science, and the latest science on fish, other species, and related Chesapeake Bay issues.
+Topics have included techniques for teaching environmental science, the latest science on fish and other species, and related Chesapeake Bay issues.
 Presentations and other materials from a wealth of workshops have been archived.
 We'd be happy to share information and materials from past workshops with you.
 Contact us for more information.